 The distance out is about 110 meters all together.
 If you are in a summer shower or a bit of rain, the integrity of the lamp remains due to the inclusion of waterproofing features.

-Specifications: 100 percent cotton rib knit materials; Distance 120 yards; LED lighting; Burn 120 hours; 168 lumens, operates off three AAA batteries, and the lighting features a six-mode selection.
-SOS Flash, IPX6 rating, Shock proof, water proof, lifetime warranty, and 100% money back guarantee.
+Specific features: 100 percent cotton rib knit materials; 168 lumens, operates off three AAA batteries, and the lighting features a six-mode selection, SOS flash, IPX6 rating, shock proof, water proof, lifetime warranty, and 100% money back guarantee

-Best Uses: Running, camping, hiking, walking trails, night use.
+Best use: Running, camping, hiking, walking trails, night use

-Description: The Explorer LED Headlamp is a model made by Reivalo.
-The unit is $27.92.
+Description: The Reivalo HEH LED Headlamp is a model that is about $30.
 The headpiece that fits around your head is 100 percent cotton rib knit materials, so you get lasting comfort as you wear the headlamp.

 The LED lighting is bright enough to illuminate your run trail perfectly and it casts a light at a distance of 120 yards.
 The unit has a burn time of 120 hours maximum while operating off three AAA batteries.
 Six modes for lighting help you choose the perfect lighting every time while conserving your battery.
 In an emergency, you can set the lighting to flash an SOS signal so you can get help quickly.

 The International Protection Marking Code or simply the IP Code for the device is a level 6; this is a rating system reveals the durability of the device, and at a level six, you’re getting a dust tight headlamp.